shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-06-16-claude-code-subagent-explosion.md

 tags: [Claude Code, Anthropic, LLMOps, Post-Mortem]
 ---

-Software has always had its classic failure modes — a loop that never exits, a function that calls itself forever until the stack gives up.
-You learn to spot them.
-But agentic development has introduced an entirely new kind of engineering jumpscare.
+Software has always had its classic failure modes — infinite loops and recursive calls.
+We learn to spot them.
+But agentic development has introduced an entirely new kind of failure modes.

-> **Engineering jumpscare:** everything looks fine — no errors, no warnings, the process is running — and then you glance at your usage metrics and realise the bill has already happened.
-The system did not fail.
-It succeeded, at a scale you never authorised.

 I am calling this particular variant the **Parallel Agent Fan-Out Explosion**.

----

 I was exploring AI agents in `claude-code` when it asked for permission to use the deep-research tool.
 Seemed reasonable.
 I approved it just for the current session and turned back to my other work.
 The session was dead before I looked up.
 My 5-hour Session Quota exhausted.